VelsDie/Windows-7-for-new-hardware/README.md

 or as a pure iso from google drive: <a href="https://drive.google.com/file/d/1M1Q5rk4UIOoCkRZWmCzw3ostNnrbqdAD/view?usp=drivesdk">pure iso</a>

-i DO NOT give licanse of windows 7, that is a against the copyright law and it is piracy.
+**I do not provide a license for Windows 7.
+Distributing or using software without a valid license is against copyright law and sonstitutes piracy.**

 If you do not trust my iso, you can create your own modded iso with drivers slipstreamed from this guide that i used <a href="https://www.sevenforums.com/installation-setup/415754-update-your-win-7-installation-media.html">Installation media guide from SIW2</a>

 ## install the thinkpad t480 drivers from
 here: <a href="https://github.com/VelsDie/Windows-7-for-Thinkpad-T480-or-any-new-hardware/releases/tag/DRIVERS">Drivers</a>

-## the guide is seperated into three types: normal installation, booting from VHD, booting from an external drive (hdd/ssd)
+## the guide is separated into three types: normal installation, booting from VHD, booting from an external drive (hdd/ssd)

 ### Normal installation